silvasur/ste/README.markdown

 The `docu` directory contains the documentation of the template language.
 If you need the documentation of the php code / the API, you can create it with the `mkdocu.sh` script.
 This is done using [phpDocumentor](https://phpdoc.org/).
 It will be installed as a dev-depencency by composer.

-There is also a mirror of the documentation [here](http://r7r.silvasur.net/ste_docu/).